rabbitmq/rabbitmq-website/site/windows-quirks.md

 control that can introduce quirky behaviour.
 This page documents them.

-## Multiple versions of Erlang may cause installation issues
+## Multiple Versions of Erlang May Cause Installation Issues

 Due to how the Windows `.exe` installer detects an installed version of Erlang, RabbitMQ may end up not using the latest version of Erlang installed.
 Please ensure that only one version of Erlang is installed - the version you wish RabbitMQ to use.
 If you must upgrade Erlang, use this procedure:

  * Make sure to use the same administrative user that was used to install RabbitMQ
  * Stop the RabbitMQ Windows service using `.\rabbitmq-service.bat stop`